Access to this profile is PUBLIC. All the information can be seen by everyone.

 I lived in Germany for a year and a half, and later translated scientific and engineering material (including a textbook) from German to English.
 Here at Tatoeba, I've translated from German to English upon request (perhaps a hundred sentences or so).
 However, I've done far more translation from Hebrew to English (several thousand sentences), since I worked on my Hebrew just about every day from late 2012 until early 2017.
 At that point, I switched over to working on my Russian.

 In January 2014, I began coordinating between administrators, developers, and contributors.
 In March 2014, I officially became an admin myself.

-In addition to general tasks related to sentences (adding, linking, etc.), I do the following:
+In addition to general tasks related to sentences (adding, linking, etc.), I have done the following:

-- submit and update tickets to record bug reports and enhancement requests based on comments on the Wall and my own observations
+- submitted and updated tickets to record bug reports and enhancement requests based on comments on the Wall and my own observations

-- fix bugs, make enhancements, and fulfill requests, especially those relating to:
+- fixed bugs, made enhancements, and fulfilled requests, especially those relating to:

 -- user interface text

 -- database consistency

 -- remembering user preferences